RHS Garden Shows: Resetting the Nation’s gardening compass

 Gardening is changing:

-This new generation of gardeners are generally less experienced and have not acquired as much ‘handed down’ knowledge from their parents, but as a result this generation are also much more open-minded.
+This new generation of gardeners is generally less experienced and has not acquired as much ‘handed down’ knowledge from their parents, but as a result, this generation is also much more open-minded.

 But times have changed, that same garden now would be regarded as advertising the presence of a person who cares little for the world at large.
 It being of a garden style that epitomised the belief that humans knew best; our idea of the perfect natural environment was neat and proper where the only garden fauna allowed was a pet dog, cat or rabbit.

 It was the garden of Humans 1: Nature 0.